Azure-Samples/app-service-dotnet-manage-authentication-for-functions/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing authentication for Functions using C# #

  Azure App Service basic sample for managing function apps.
   - Create 3 function apps under the same new app service plan and with the same storage account
     - Deploy 1 and 2 via Git a function that calculates the square of a number
     - Deploy 3 via Web Deploy
     - Enable app level authentication for the 1st function app
     - Verify the 1st function app can be accessed with the admin key
     - Enable function level authentication for the 2nd function app
     - Verify the 2nd function app can be accessed with the function key
     - Enable function level authentication for the 3rd function app
     - Verify the 3rd function app can be accessed with the function key

 ## Running this Sample ##